Kameroni33/COMP-2160/Assignments/A3/README.md

 ## Compiling & Running

+A Makefile has been included for compiling files.
+Both question 1 and 2 compile with the "orderedList" library.
+Additionally, each question compiles 2 versions: one executable with asserts enabled, and one with asserts disabled (compiled with -DNDEBUG).
+Executables with `-test` in their name have asserts enabled.

 ```shell
 make         # preform target 'all' by default
 make all     # compile all files (with and without asserts)